igorski/efflux-tracker/README.md

-activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component rename stateFactory and related stuff to historyState
+activeInstrument > name activeChannel across the app currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component

-editormodule -> active/step/instrument should be renamed to reflect they are being edited rename States to HistoryStates
+editormodule -> active/step/instrument should be renamed to reflect they are being edited

 submit to madewithvue :D